quicwg/ops-drafts/draft-ietf-quic-manageability.md

 packet header (Section 6 of
 {{?I-D.ietf-tsvwg-transport-encrypt}} describes use of operations, administration and management (OAM) information).
-Using network-layer approaches also has the potential that common observation and analysis tools can be consistently used by multiple transport protocols.
+Using network-layer approaches also has the advantage that common observation and analysis tools can be consistently used by multiple transport protocols.

 ## Stateful Treatment of QUIC Traffic {#sec-stateful}